qwerty070403/GNR638_Assignment_3/README.md

 ---

 ## Results
-Training was conducted for **100 epochs**, and the model with the best validation accuracy was selected for testing.
+Training was conducted for **100 epochs** for the last 5 models and **25 epochs** for the first 3 models to find the appropriate dropout, and the model with the best validation accuracy was selected for testing.

 ---